A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents: Experiments and Result Analysis

 \subsection{Main Results}

 Results are reported in Table~\ref{tab:mainresult}.
 Several important observations can be made:

-1. LRS methods demonstrated an improvement over weak RL baselines such as PPO in terms of reaching the goal state.
-While PPO agents failed to pass all three rooms, the integration of LRS (i.e., PPO+LRS) allowed for finding solutions with a low success rate.
-Nevertheless, the non-simulated LRS agent still failed to pass room A2, which is considered a challenging task involving long sequential decision making.
+1. LRS techniques have shown enhanced performance compared to weak RL baselines like PPO.
+While agents trained solely with PPO struggled to navigate through all three rooms, incorporating LRS into PPO (i.e., PPO+LRS) did find solutions, albeit with modest success rates.
+However, the non-simulated LRS agent remained challenged by room A2, a task that necessitates intricate sequential decision-making.

-2. During the qualitative analysis of the Room A2 task, we observed situations where both non-simulated and simulated LRS agents encountered false positive rewards, as shown in examples in Figure~\ref{fig:lrsfalsepositiveexample}.
-This issue caused the LRS agents to repeatedly execute suboptimal behaviors, preventing successful completion of the intended long trajectories.
+2. In our qualitative assessment of the Room A2 task, both non-simulated and simulated LRS agents displayed instances of receiving false positive rewards, as depicted in Figure~\ref{fig:lrsfalsepositiveexample}.
+These misleading rewards prompted the LRS agents to persistently adopt suboptimal strategies, hindering them from completing the desired long trajectories.
 Additionally, the movement heatmaps in Figures \ref{fig:heatmapb} and \ref{fig:heatmapd} showed a noticeable similarity, indicating that the simulated LRS model (Rule 2) accurately captured the behavior of the real LRS model.
-The use of the simulated LRS model thus provided a valuable means of capturing the issue of suboptimal LRS models in practice.
+The use of the simulated LRS model thus provided a valuable means of highlighting practical issues with LRS implementations.

 3. The AUC value of both non-simulated and simulated LRS agents (Rule 2 and Rule 3) underperformed versus pure PPO+RND agents.
 This deterioration of learning efficiency is statistically significant.
 Both non-simulated and simulated agents were unable to reach a goal state in certain training runs.
-In particular, the success rate of non-simulated LRS agents experienced a notable drop, indicating the impact of false positive rewards on the stability of the learning process.
+In particular, the success rate of non-simulated LRS agents experienced a notable drop, indicating the destabilizing effect of false positive rewards on the learning process.

 4. The algorithm completely failed to converge when LRS models neglected the temporal ordering (i.e., Rule 3).
 The heatmap in Figure~\ref{fig:heatmapc} showed that the learning agent kept pursuing rewards from the last instruction sentence (i.e., ``walk left to the door'').
 However, the agent did not escape the room by simply executing the last instruction because a key was required to unlock the door.
 It suggests that the agent tends to be trapped by local minima that are close to the initial state $s_0$ when temporal ordering is disregarded.